kengz/SLM-Lab/README.md

 #### Analytical clarity

-- hyper-parameter search results are analyzed automatically and presented hierarchically, in increasingly granular detail
+- hyperparameter search results are automatically analyzed and presented hierarchically in increasingly granular detail
-- it should take less than 1 minute to understand if an experiment yielded a successful result.
-For example using the [experiment graph](https://kengz.gitbooks.io/slm-lab/content/analytics/experiment-graph.html)
+- it should take less than 1 minute to understand if an experiment yielded a successful result using the [experiment graph](https://kengz.gitbooks.io/slm-lab/content/analytics/experiment-graph.html)
-- it should take less than 5 minutes to find and review the top 3 parameter settings.
-For example using the [trial](https://kengz.gitbooks.io/slm-lab/content/analytics/trial-graph.html) and [session](https://kengz.gitbooks.io/slm-lab/content/analytics/session-graph.html) graphs
+- it should take less than 5 minutes to find and review the top 3 parameter settings using the [trial](https://kengz.gitbooks.io/slm-lab/content/analytics/trial-graph.html) and [session](https://kengz.gitbooks.io/slm-lab/content/analytics/session-graph.html) graphs

 #### Reproducibility

-- only the spec file and a git SHA are needed to completely reproduce an experiment
+- only the spec file and a git SHA are needed to fully reproduce an experiment
 - all the results are recorded in [BENCHMARK.md](https://github.com/kengz/SLM-Lab/blob/master/BENCHMARK.md)
 - experiment reproduction instructions are submitted to the Lab via [`result` Pull Requests](https://github.com/kengz/SLM-Lab/pulls?utf8=%E2%9C%93&q=is%3Apr+label%3Aresult+)
 - the full experiment datas contributed are [public on Dropbox ](https://www.dropbox.com/sh/y738zvzj3nxthn1/AAAg1e6TxXVf3krD81TD5V0Ra?dl=0)